solo-io/ext-auth-plugin-examples/README.md

 ##### `ReplaceMismatch`
 - Display message: __"The plugin [replace] clause must match the Gloo one"__
-- Cause: this error occurs when both your plugin and Gloo define different replacements for the same module via `require` statements.
+- Cause: this error occurs when both your plugin and Gloo define different replacements for the same module via `replace` statements.
 - Solution: update your `go.mod` file so that the `replace` entry for the module matches the Gloo one.